jwallin/azure-gaming/README.md

 * Steam on my local machine does not have the option to stream from VM?
     * Make sure steam is installed and running on the VM.
-    * On ZeroTier Central, make sure that both your machine and the VM are connected under the members tab.

 * Can't stream games because the screen is locked on the VM?

     Use the C:\disconnect.lnk in the VM to close the remote desktop connection.